astroumd/lmtoy/docs/cheatsheet.md

    Pay attention to the "Last recorded obsnum" and the SEQ and RSR obsnums listed in the output.

 2. Update the "lmtinfo" database if new data should be added.
-Note the value

        cd $DATA_LMT
        lmtinfo.py last